Nonetheless, the confirmation was sufficiently material to send the bailed out bank’s share price sliding lower.

-Having already slumped to around 2,000p, from pre-crunch highs above 6,000p in 2007, there was a belief among many stockbrokers, plumped up by an easy money bull market, that one of Britain’s premier banking stocks couldn’t possibly go much lower.
+Having already slumped to around 2,000p, from pre-crunch highs above 6,000p in 2007, there was a belief among many stockbrokers, accustomed to easy money bull markets, that one of Britain’s premier banking stocks couldn’t possibly go much lower.

-They say hindsight is 20/20, and I imagine it was eye wateringly clear just weeks later – especially for those trading RBS shares T-20.
+They say hindsight is 20/20, and, in this case it was eye wateringly clear only weeks later.

 September 2008: Lehman Brothers collapse